-Guided by two building professionals with over 70 years of experience between them, participants will strip the existing cedar shingles and remove them to be composted on site, repair the existing wood lath, and install new western red cedar taper-sawn shakes.
+Guided by two building professionals with over 50 years of experience between them, participants will strip the existing cedar shingles, repair the existing wood lath, and install new western red cedar taper-sawn shakes.

 The workshop will meet from 8:30 am to 6 pm on Saturday and Sunday, with a break at noon for lunch (please bring your own).
-If we don’t finish the job by Sunday evening, or if we have to cancel one or more days because of rain, we will finish the following weekend, May 26th and/or 27th .REGISTER
+Full scholarships are available for high school and college students.
+Email email@example.com for more information.REGISTER

 Instructors for the Workshop Series

 In addition to his work in fine carpentry Michael has an active career creating commission sculptures and functional artworks throughout the northeast.
 “In nature, nothing is discarded…everything is re-used, re-invented, woven in.”